15-05-2019 | | By Moe Long

 A major advantage of IoT technology is data collection.
 Whether that manifests in increased efficiency from a Nest learning thermostat, or patient monitoring, it’s a transformative element in IoT.
 Likewise, smart agriculture sensors afford the opportunity to capture and analyse data.
 For instance, many smart farming companies may employ IoT devices for monitoring soil, crops, livestock, and the atmosphere.
 Real-time data may be used to make adjustments, and historical data provides insight into the overall well-being of farms, and potential improvements which can be implemented.
 Even weather patterns may be monitored, then analysed.

 Among the top examples of connected farming, you’ll find precision agriculture.
 Precision farming, also dubbed precision agriculture, employs satellite imagery and sensors to capture and record historical data for the purposes of increasing efficiency.
 With precision agriculture, the goal it creating a decision support system, or DSS, which offers a complete farm management solution.
 There’s an onus in precision farming to maximise production while lowering cost, both monetary and resource-based.

 Autonomous vehicles don’t just apply to transportation.
 Rather, self-driving tractors offer the prime example of a smart farming system.
-Where autonomous tractors aid farmers is in lowering labor costs.
+Where autonomous tractors aid farmers are in lowering labour costs.
 As AgriTech Tomorrow reveals, autonomous farm equipment boosts production.
 Because self-driving farm vehicles may continue operating 24/7, there’s increased efficiency.
-The California Farm Bureau Federation found that over 70% of specialty crop growers suffer from labor shortages.
-Autonomous farm vehicles could tackle not only low production, but labor shortage issues as well.
+The California Farm Bureau Federation found that over 70% of speciality crop growers suffer from labour shortages.
+Autonomous farm vehicles could tackle not only low production, but labour shortage issues as well.